 To place a fraud alert, contact one of the three major credit bureaus (Equifax, Experian, or TransUnion) either online or by phone.
 The bureau that you contact will share the information with the other two bureaus.
 There is no charge to place or remove a fraud alert.
 You can still open legitimate new accounts during a fraud alert as long as you can provide suitable proof of your identity.

 Compared to a fraud alert, a credit freeze offers more extensive protection.
 With a credit freeze, potential new creditors cannot access your credit report at all; therefore they will not issue credit in your name.
 In most states a credit freeze is indefinite, but some states allow the freeze to expire after a certain number of years.

 You cannot open any new accounts during the credit freeze; you must lift the freeze prior to applying for new credit.
-It is possible to re-establish the credit freeze, but there will be fees associated with each time that your credit is unfrozen and re-frozen.
+It is possible to re-establish the credit freeze, or to specify a period during which it should temporarily be lifted.
 When you apply the freeze, you will be issued a PIN number that will be required for unfreezing and re-freezing your credit.

-By applying a credit freeze, you are sacrificing convenience (and some expense) for an increased level of security.
+By applying a credit freeze, you are sacrificing convenience for an increased level of security.
 A fraud alert may make more sense if you need regular access to lines of credit.
-After the initial 90-day period, you can decide whether to let the fraud alert expire, extend the fraud alert if you have evidence of identity theft and have filed the necessary report, or apply a credit freeze if you have greater concerns.
+After the initial one-year period, you can decide whether to let the fraud alert expire, extend the fraud alert if you have evidence of identity theft and have filed the necessary report, or apply a credit freeze if you have greater concerns.

 Use these tools in whatever way best fits your situation and comfort level, but make sure you understand how to use these tools, before you do, to avoid unpleasant credit surprises.